williamnamamnath/typescript-tutorial/README.md

 -----

-##  🛠 My List App - A TypeScript Project
+##  🛠 My To-Do App - A TypeScript Project

 You may find my (in-progress) TypeScript project by visiting its own separate [repository](https://github.com/williamnamamnath/list-app).